Financial Planning Certificate Program

 No set grade is required at this time.
 The only requirement is that you pass each of our courses.

-Certain degrees and professional credentials will automatically allow students to sit for the CFP® Certification Examination without having to verify the education requirement.
-However, CFP Board recently required that all challengers must complete a financial plan development course.
+Additionally, CFP Board offers the Challenge Status, in which certain degrees and professional credentials will automatically allow students to apply for the CFP® Certification Examination without having to complete an education program.
+However, all challengers are still required to complete a financial plan development (or “capstone”) course.

-The following degrees and credentials have been approved by CFP Board as meeting most of the educational requirements: CPA, ChFC, CLU, CFA, licensed attorney, Ph.D. in business or economics or Doctor of Business Administration.
-For details on the challenge process, please refer to CFP Board's Guide to CFP® certification.
-For a booklet, call CFP Board at 800.487.1497.
+The following degrees and credentials have been approved by CFP Board as meeting most of the educational requirements: CPA, ChFC, CLU, CFA, licensed attorney, Ph.D. in business or economics or Doctor of Business Administration, CFP certification from the Financial Planning Standards Board Lts.
+(FPSB) Affiliate located in your territory of residence outside the U.S. The challenge process is outlined here

 Why choose DePaul's Financial Planning certification program?